rayandasoriya/Message_Broker_Analysis/README.md

 * The version compatibility between SBT, Java, Scala and the producer API was extremely tedious and it was quite cumbersome.

 ### Conclusion
-RabbitMQ is currently the most favored amongst the industry, but there is shift in affinity towards Kafka, both from the perspective of developers and the industry adoption.
+RabbitMQ is currently the most favored amongst the industry, but there is a shift in affinity towards Kafka, both from the perspective of developers and the industry adoption.
 The rate at which Kafka is growing is much higher than RabbitMQ, which in contrast seems to be slowly declining its growth rate.
 ActiveMQ is the least favored from both the developers and industrial perspective given the low industry adoption and developers retention rate.
+So, if a new developer wishes to contribute to a community, we would recommend contributing to the Kafka community, because of its high rate of activity, retention, support and overall clarity in the documentation.
+If however, a developer wants to start learning about message brokers, Message Oriented Middleware, and its implementation we personally found ActiveMQ to be a good starting point and then transitioning towards Kafka.
+RabbitMQ would require a higher learning curve if the developer is unfamiliar with Erlang.

-Also, talking about the performance, Apache Kafka gave the best performance with a high throughput and a low latency rate.
+Talking about the performance, Apache Kafka gave the best performance with a very high throughput and a low latency rate.
+ActiveMQ is preferred over Kafka when traditional enterprise messaging is taken into consideration, however, RabbitMQ does a much better job at throughput, latency and overall community support than ActiveMQ.
+Kafka, because of its low latency, and very high throughput, fault-tolerance, and its highly distributed architecture is most useful in stream processing, event sourcing, commit log and log aggregation, and traditional messaging.
+RabbitMQ would be more useful in pub-sub messaging, request-response messaging, and also act as an underlaying layer for IoT applications.
+Hence, depending on the specific use-case you can choose either RabbitMQ or Kafka